Once again, we had a wonderful colloquium! We wish to thank all the participants for making the meeting so successful,

 After the last talk, there

-will be another coffee break to wrap up, get yet another chance to chat and say
+will be another coffee break to wrap up and get yet another chance to chat and say

 Arrangements for coffee and